jargonLint/jargonLint/vale/styles/jargonLint/README.md

 ## Sources, Tools, and Methodology

-You may reach the detailed explaination and sources for each rule in their own folder inside the [sources](/sources) directory.
+You may reach the detailed explanation and sources for each rule in their own folder inside the [sources](/sources) directory.

 The folder for each rule: